Few-Shot Learning on Graphs: Introduction

 \section{Introduction}

 Many real-world systems can be modeled as graphs, representing nodes (entities) interconnected by edges (relations) as well as attributes in nodes and edges.
 Traditional graph mining algorithms usually require both domain understanding and exploratory search when doing feature engineering of a specific task.
-Accordingly, graph representation learning techniques (GRL)~\cite{zhang2020deep}, e.g., graph neural networks, have been proposed to automatically generate graph representation for various downstream applications across different domains, such as social/information systems~\cite{kipf2016semi,hamilton2017inductive}, bioinformatics/cheminformatics~\cite{jin2017predicting,hao2020asgn}, and recommender systems~\cite{ying2018graph,fan2019graph}.
+Accordingly, graph representation learning techniques (GRL)~\cite{zhang2020deep}, e.g., graph neural networks, have been proposed to automatically generate graph representation for various downstream applications across different domains, such as social/information systems~\cite{perozzi2014deepwalk,grover2016node2vec,kipf2016semi}, bioinformatics/cheminformatics~\cite{jin2017predicting,hao2020asgn}, and recommender systems~\cite{ying2018graph,fan2019graph}.

-Developing a powerful (semi-)supervised GRL model for a specific downstream task often requires abundant annotated samples.
-However, lacking labeled data is common in real situations as it is always expensive to do data annotations.
+Developing a powerful supervised GRL model for a specific downstream task often requires abundant annotated samples.
+However, lacking labeled data is common in real situations due to the expensive labeling cost~\cite{ding2022meta}.
 For example, molecular property testing for therapeutic activity spends a lot of money on human-laboring and experimental resource~\cite{guo2021few}; recommender systems face cold-start problem for new users (items) coming to the system~\cite{lu2020meta}.
 This calls for a new GRL paradigm that can effectively learn graph representation for various graph mining tasks with the limited labeled data constraint.
 Fortunately, few-shot learning (FSL)~\cite{wang2020generalizing} has emerged to alleviate the dependence on labeled data and learn effective data representation for image/vision~\cite{vinyals2016matching,snell2017prototypical}, language/text~\cite{yu2018diverse,hu2019few}, and robotics~\cite{finn2017model,duan2017one}, using a small amount of labels.